LeeMorinUCF/QMB3311S22/demo_19_Classification/README.md

 <img src="Images/ROC_Curve.png">

 The higher the curve, the higher the area, the better the predictive model.
-Aline near the 45 degree line indicates a poor fit, with a prediction about as good as guessing randomly.
+A line near the 45-degree line indicates a poor fit, with a prediction about as good as guessing randomly.

 In reality, the curve will be more noisy.